 In order to maintain a positive learning environment, parents, students, teachers, and administrators must work together.
-This relationship works best if open communication established is and maintained.
+This relationship works best open if communication is established and maintained.
 Parents can rightfully assume that the teacher will keep them well informed of their son/daughter's behavior.
-This on-going reporting process may take different forms: phone calls, notes, conference, preprinted forms, e-mails etc. At the end of each reporting period, students will be given a behavior grade on his/her report card.
-Since the jr. high is departmentalized, the teacher of each subject area will issue a separate behavior grade for his/her particular subject area.
+This on-going reporting process may take different forms: phone calls. conference, preprinted forms, e-mails etc. At the end of each reporting period, students will be given a behavior grade on his/her report card.
+Since the ir. high is departmentalized, the teacher of each subject area will issue a separate behavior grade for his/her particular subject area.
 While a correlation may exist between behavior and academic progress, a student's academic grades will not be lowered due solely to poor or unacceptable behavior.